-2.4.1.5 Dining hall
+2.5.3.5 Dining hall

 The Dining Hall is a pivotal gathering space on School's campus and is emblematic of The Family Boarding School ideal.
 The school will be having enough dinning space to all students since it is a boarding school thus meal will be served.
-According to the drawings and materials to be used of the dining hall, it has the capacity of 2000 students and they are obtained in Appendix VII.
+According to the designs of the dining hall, it has the capacity of 2000 students and they are obtained in Appendix VI.

-2.4.1.6 Staff houses
+2.5.3.6 Staff houses

 The teachers' houses are designed to attract teachers out to the countryside, as well as to increase teachers morally to perform their duties unlike if they are coming far from the school.
-The design and materials to be used consider the staff house to have one (1) master bedroom, two (2) bedrooms/ one (1) master bedroom, three (3) bedrooms with Public toilet, Sitting room/dining, Kitchen and Store as shown in Figure 2-4.
-Four (4) buildings of the staff houses will be constructed.
+The structure considers the staff house to have one (1) master bedroom, two (2) bedrooms/ one (1) master bedroom, three (3) bedrooms with Public toilet, Sitting room/dining, Kitchen and Store as shown in Figure 2-4.
+Four (4) of the staff houses will be constructed.